faresbougourzi/Covid-19-Infection-Percentage-Estimation-Challenge/README.md

 ## How to Participate:

-- Participation in the Competetion: Each team should request to participate in the competition on the CodaLab platform (https://competitions.codalab.org/competitions/35575) with specifying the team name, members, emails and affiliations.
+- Participation in the Competition: Each team should request to participate in the competition on the CodaLab platform (https://competitions.codalab.org/competitions/35575) with specifying the team name, members, emails and affiliations.
 The team informations can be send to: faresbougourzi@gmail.com

 - Validation Phase: In the Validation pahese, each team should submit the predictions of the validation data as 'predictions.csv' file, which contains the names of the slice images in the first column and the corresponding Covid-19 infection percentage estimation in the second column.
 This file should be compressed as 'predictions.zip' file and submitted to CodaLab.